-AUGSBURG COLLEGE is a private, four-year, liberal arts college located in Minneapolis, Minnesota at the center of the Twin Cities metropolitan area.
+AUSGBURG COLLEGE is a private, four-year, liberal arts college located in Minneapolis, Minnesota at the center of the Twin Cities metropolitan area.
 The College was founded in 1869 in Marshall, Wisconsin and moved to Minneapolis in 1872.
 It is affiliated with the Evangelical Lutheran Church in America.
 The College offers undergraduate degrees in more than 50 major areas of study and offers five graduate degree programs.

 - Series A issued December 1972 in the amount of \$2,200,000.
 The proceeds were used for the construction of a student residence facility. - Series Four-Y issued January 1999 in the amount of \$15,840,000.
-The proceeds of this bond issue were used to refinance the Series Three-G bond issue and to finance the construction and equipping of an apartment-style student residence hall of approximately 66,000 square feet that includes underground parking. - Series Six-C issued April 2005 in the amount of \$6,780,000.
-The proceeds of this bond issue were used to refund the outstanding portion of the Series Four-F1 Bonds and Series Four-W notes. - Series Six-J1 issued July 2006 in the amount of \$15,655,000.
-The proceeds of this bond issue were used for construction and furnishing of the Gateway Project which includes student housing, commercial space, administrative office space, classroom space and underground parking.

-Series Six-J2 issued July 2006 in the amount of \$5,000,000.
-The proceeds of this bond issue were used to construct an addition to the Si Melby Athletic facility, renovate the Augsburg House and Event Center and pay certain construction costs of the Gateway Project.
+The proceeds were used to refinance the Series Three-G Bonds and to finance the construction of an apartment-style student residence hall of approximately 66,000 square feet, including underground parking. - Series Six-C issued April 2005 in the amount of \$6,780,000.
+The proceeds were used to refinance the outstanding portion of the Series Four-F1 Bonds and the Series Four-W Notes. - Series Six-JI issued July 2006 in the amount of \$15,655,000.
+The proceeds were used for the construction of the Gateway Project which includes student housing, commercial space, administrative office space, classroom space and underground parking. - Series Six-J2 issued July 2006 in the amount of \$5,000,000.
+The proceeds were used to construct an addition to the Si Melby Athletic facility, renovate the Augsburg House and Event Center and finance certain construction costs of the Gateway Project.

-BETHEL UNIVERSITY is a Christian liberal arts institution offering bachelor's and advanced degrees in nearly 100 fields of study.
-Bethel's campus is in Arden Hills, Minnesota, but the College of Adult & Professional Studies and Graduate School also conduct courses in 10 other locations across the Twin Cities.
+BETHEL UNIVERSITY is a liberal arts institution that traces its roots back to 1871.
+The University offers Bachelor's and advanced degrees in more than 100 academic programs in two colleges, a graduate school and seminary.
+Bethel's campus is in Arden Hills, Minnesota, but the College of Adult and Professional Studies and Graduate School also have programs in other locations in the Twin Cities area.